ClJarvis/TDD_Python/README.md

 # Test Driven Development With Python

-Using test to develop Python with Django projects
+Functional testing to develop Python projects.
+The projects use Python, Django, and Selenium.